 Welcome to the Noetic Learning Math Contest!

-The Noetic Learning Math Contest is a biannual math problem solving contest for elementary students.
-The goal of the competition is to encourage young students' interest in math, to develop their problem solving skills, and to inspire them to excel in math.
+The Noetic Learning Math Contest (NLMC) is a semiannual problem solving contest for elementary and middle school students.
+The goal of the competition is to encourage students' interest in math, to develop their problem solving skills, and to inspire them to excel in math.

 During the contest, students are given 45